Things You Should NEVER Use (Or Do) To Clean Your Sex Toys

 But if you know the proper way to clean them using a sex toy cleaner, staying infection-free will be a breeze.

 There are so many great sex toy cleaners on the market that are specifically made to — you guessed it — clean sex toys.
+In fact, I share one of my favorites in my personal review of Adam & Eve Pure And Clean Sex Toy Cleaner.
+Check it out below:

 Such products take into account sex toy material and sensitive skin because after a toy is cleaned, it’ll eventually come into contact with a person’s most delicate parts.